Avidia Bancorp (AVBC)

 Robert D. Cozzone, President and Chief Executive Officer

 Mr. Cozzone has served as President and Chief Executive Officer of Assabet Valley Bancorp and Avidia Bank since March 2023.
-He has been employed in banking throughout his professional career.
-From April 2019 to March 2023, he was Executive Vice President and Chief Operating Officer of Independent Bank Corp. and its bank subsidiary, Rockland Trust Company, where his responsibilities included mergers and acquisitions strategy, consumer banking, and investor relations.
-Before that, he served as Chief Financial Officer of Rockland Trust from 2013-2019.
-He also served for 9 years as Treasurer of Independent Bank Corp., where his duties included interest rate risk management, liquidity management, capital planning, mergers and acquisitions, shareholder relations, investments, and strategic planning.
-Mr. Cozzone played an integral part in Rockland Trust's numerous mergers and acquisitions over two decades.
+He has been employed in banking his entire professional career.
+Prior to joining Avidia, he served as Executive Vice President and Chief Operating Officer of Independent Bank Corp. and its bank subsidiary, Rockland Trust Company, from April 2019 to March 2023, with responsibilities including mergers and acquisitions strategy.
+Before that, he was Chief Financial Officer of Rockland Trust from 2013-2019.

 Jonathan Nelson, Executive Vice President and Chief Financial Officer

 Mr. Nelson has served as Executive Vice President and Chief Financial Officer since October 2024.
-Prior to joining Avidia Bank, he served for 9 years as Treasurer of Independent Bank Corp. and its bank subsidiary, Rockland Trust Company.
-His responsibilities as Treasurer included interest rate risk management, liquidity management, capital planning, mergers and acquisitions, shareholder relations, investments, derivatives, and strategic planning.
+He has over 25 years of experience in banking, including nine years as Treasurer of Independent Bank Corp. and its bank subsidiary, Rockland Trust Company.
+His responsibilities there included interest rate risk management, liquidity management, capital planning, mergers and acquisitions, shareholder relations, investments, derivatives, and strategic planning.
+Mr. Nelson has recently made insider purchases of Avidia Bancorp stock.

 Bartholomew H. Murphy, Jr., Executive Vice President and Chief Operating Officer